-Puerto Penasco (aka Rocky Point) is a cruise port and resort city in Mexico's Sonora state.
-The port is located approx 100 km (60 ml) from the USA border (Arizona state).
+Puerto Penasco (aka Rocky Point) is a cruise port and resort city in Mexico's Sonora state, with population over 60,000.
+The port is located approx 100 km (60 mi) from the USA border (Arizona state).
 The port is on Gulf of California (aka Sea of Cortez) and on a small land strip joining Baja California with mainland Mexico.
-The city has population over 60,000.

 Resort tourism started to develop here since late-1990s, and is now region's main industry targeting mainly the US source market.
 Next large industry is commercial fishing.
 Due to its proximity to Arizona’s largest cities - Phoenix (state's capital, population 1,5+ million, metro 4,75+ million), Tucson (pop 0,5+ million, metro 1+ million) and Yuma (pop ~95,000, metro ~200,000), Puerto Penasco is nicknamed "Arizona’s Beach".

-Mexican Federal Highway 2 (aka Fed 2) was opened in 2013, runs along the USA-Mexico border and has total length 1987 km (1235 ml).
-Fed 2 shortens the drive distance from Baja California by 160 km (100 ml).
+Mexican Federal Highway 2 (aka Fed 2) was opened in 2013, runs along the USA-Mexico border and has total length 1987 km (1235 mi).
+Fed 2 shortens the drive distance from Baja California by 160 km (100 mi).
 City's largest development projects include 100+ restaurants and 42 hotels-motels.

 The resort town is served by Mar de Cortes Airport (aka Puerto Penasco International Airport) located at 15-min drive from downtown (in La Jolla de Cortes).
 The airport is also very close (5-min drive) from some of Sea of Cortes largest hotels and resorts.
 The airport currently doesn't serve any regularly-scheduled flights.
 Only the Mexican carrier Global Air offers domestic charter flights connecting with Ciudad Juarez, Queretaro, and Tijuana.